mchalapuk/hyper-text-slider/doc/class-names.md

 or both.
 Custom transitions may also animate only parts of slide's content (e.g. to display some parts of the slide with a delay).

-A theme MAY be specified for each slide element ([hermes-layout--slide](class-names.md#hermes-layout--slide)) in client HTML.
+Multiple transitions MAY be added on each slide element ([hermes-layout--slide](class-names.md#hermes-layout--slide)) in client HTML.
-During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no ttransitions specified receives transitions which was declared on the slider element ([hermes-layout--slider](class-names.md#hermes-layout--slider)).
+During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no transitions specified receives transitions which were declared on the slider element ([hermes-layout--slider](class-names.md#hermes-layout--slider)).
 If there is no transition specified on the slider, [hermes-transition--zoom-in-out](class-names.md#hermes-transition--zoom-in-out) is used as default.
-Each slider element MAY contain multiple transition class names.

 ### Summary